 Every week you delay makes your situation harder to resolve.
 Here's what changes as time passes:

-When you call, be prepared to:
+When you contact the servicer, be prepared to:

 Keep a log of every call: the date, time, name of the representative, and what was discussed.
 This documentation matters if there are disputes later.

-Florida has historically offered state-funded homeowner assistance through programs like the Florida Homeowner Assistance Fund (HAF).
+Florida has historically offered state-funded homeowner assistance through programs like the Florida reinstatement assistance funding.
 These programs provide grants or zero-interest loans to help with mortgage payments, property taxes, and insurance premiums for eligible homeowners who experienced financial hardship.
+Program availability and funding change over time, so it is worth checking the relevant Florida agency websites for current offerings.

 Navigating lender negotiations while under financial stress is genuinely difficult.
 A mortgage relief professional can: